UILXELA/Digi-Art-Platform/README.md

 We used Solidity to write the smart contracts.
 We used lite-server to host our demo website locally, and we used bootstrap to style our demo website.

-The functions of the demo website is still incomplete, it can only serves as a demonstration of the process of trading an art.
-However, all functions works fine on the Solidity IDE.
+All functions works fine on the Solidity IDE.
 We are still looking for better approaches to solve the ID management problem.

 Final Video Presentation